rumineykova/git-lab/README.md

 # Let's practice

-## This week deliverables
+## :warning:This week deliverables
+:warning:
-:warning: Completing assignments *Part I* and *Part II* is compulsory. </br>
+Completing assignments *Part I* and *Part II* is compulsory. </br>
-This is your deliverable for the week. </br>.
+This is your deliverable for the week. </br>
-It is very importnat to complete it, demonstrating git skills is part of the minimum learning outcomes for CS2001. </br>.
+It is very importnat to complete it, demonstrating git skills is part of the minimum learning outcomes for CS2001. </br>
 As a bonus, you will also get a git batch to display on you giuthub page :trophy:  </br>
 For your deliberable to be accepted you have to:
 * Step 1: Complete the assignement in Part I